 When there is excess Vitamin D in your body, your intestines are likely to absorb excess calcium which might result in kidney stones.
-Additionally, creatine can also increase risks of kidney damage.
+Additionally, creatine can also increase risks of kidney stones and damage.

 You might experience insomnia after consuming products that contain caffeine.
 Caffeine stimulates the central nervous system.

 Caffeine has a half-life of 2-5 hours in the body.
 Metabolism also affects how long Caffeine can last in your system.